pranavbawgikar/dart-notes/asynchronous-programming-dart.md

 }
 ```
 The `fetchData` function simulates a network request by returning a `Future` that completes after a 2 second delay with the string `Data Loaded`.
 When the `fetchData` is called in the `main` function, it returns immediately with an uncompleted `Future`.
 We print the uncompleted `Future` object, which outputs something like `Instance of '_Future<String>'`.
 We then register a callback using the `then` method to handle the value once the `Future` completes.
 After the 2 second delay, the `Future` completes, and the callback is invoked, printing `Future completed with: Data loaded`.

 ##### Completed
 If the asynchronous operation succeeds, the `future` completes with a value.
 Otherwise, it completes with an error.

 ###### Completing with a value
 A `future` of type `Future<T>` completes with a value of type `T`.
 For example, a `future` with type `Future<String>` produces a string value.
 If a `future` doesn't produce a usable value, then the future's type if `Future<void>`.

 ###### Completing with an error
 If the asynchronous operation performed by the function fails for any reason, the `future` completes with an error.

+### FutureBuilder
+`FutureBuilder` is used to build Flutter widgets when a Future is involved. `FutureBuilder` lets you determine the current state of a Future.
+Imagine you're building a Flutter app, and you want to show some information that takes a bit of time to get, like fetching data from the internet.
+The FutureBuilder widget helps you manage this by automatically updating your app's display based on whether the data is still loading, has arrived, or if there was an error.

+Here's a simple way to understand it.
+When waiting for data or fetching the data, `FutureBuilder` can show a loading spinner to let users know something is happening.
+When data is received successfully, `FutureBuilder` displays it on the screen and if an error occurs or if there's a problem fetching the data, `FutureBuilder` shows an error message.